 Independent contractors, domestic workers, undocumented workers, and some seasonal and agricultural workers are typically not eligible for BWC benefits.

 The specific rules and applications pertaining to which work-related injuries are covered – and under what circumstances – are complex.
-Many employees find their rights are best protected when they consult a workers’ compensation attorney soon after they are hurt or become ill to review the circumstances that led to their health problem and to determine their eligibility for benefits.
-That is especially true when a benefits claim includes elements that don’t conform to the most common injuries and related causes.
+Many employees find their rights are best protected when they consult a workers’ compensation attorney soon after they are hurt or become ill to review the circumstances that led to their health problem and to determine their eligibility for workplace injury benefits.
+That is especially true when a workplace injury benefits claim includes elements that don’t conform to the most common injuries and related causes.